Attorney, Member of the Firm

 Elizabeth was raised in Atherton, California and attended Tulane University in New Orleans, Louisiana where she was a history major and an active participant in the musical theater program.
 After graduating from Suffolk University Law School, Elizabeth became fascinated with science and began taking science classes at the Harvard Extension School.
 In addition to the core pre-med curriculum, she took several additional classes including molecular biology, genetic engineering and immunology.

 Elizabeth is admitted to practice in Massachusetts and California and lives with her family and golden retriever in Lexington, Massachusetts.
-Her children are very involved on the field hockey, cross country and track teams, so Elizabeth can be found cheering them on in all kinds of weather.
+Her children are very involved on the volleyball, cross country and track teams, so Elizabeth can be found cheering them on in all kinds of weather.
 Her entire family are avid sailors and down-hill skiers and Elizabeth does her best to play golf when no one is looking.